edgedelta/docs/docs/configuration/outputs.md

 4. Select the desired configuration to add the integration, and then click **Add To Configuration**.

    * If you have not yet created the desired configuration, then click **Skip**.
 You can add the integration later when you create the configuration.
+Specifically, when you create a configuration, in the YAML file, enter **integration_name: <name from integration page>**.

 5. The newly created integration will be listed under **Existing Integrations**.